 Moisture content is a crucial parameter in many industries:

-- For the food industry, this parameter strongly correlates the product quality.
-For instance, it is an indicator of freshness in the meat industry.
+- For the food industry, moisture strongly correlates with the product quality and freshness.
 It also needs to be monitored appropriately when one is producing dry fruits.

-- Monitoring the moisture level of fuel (e.g., wooden ships) to optimize the burning process and efficiency.
+- Monitoring the moisture level of fuel (e.g., wooden ships) is crucial to optimize the burning process and efficiency.

-- In precision agriculture, moisture in leaves is a good indicator of plant health.
+- In precision agriculture, moisture in leaves is a key indicator of plant health.

-Monitoring the moisture content would thus increase production quality in many industries and optimize processes.
-New agile and accurate technologies are needed, and within this context, Specim cameras present many assets.
+Monitoring moisture content increases production quality and optimizes processes in many industries.
+New agile and accurate technologies are needed, and within this context, Specim hyperspectral cameras present many assets.

-Water has strong absorption features within the NIR spectral range, and the use of Specim FX17 is therefore natural and evident for monitoring its content.
-NIR spectroscopy combined with chemometric algorithms reveals the moisture level in a quantitative manner.
-Since spectral imaging combines spectroscopy with imaging, the FX17 would also map the spatial distribution of moisture, which is crucial for some applications (e.g., precision agriculture and meat processing).
+Water has strong absorption features within the NIR spectral range, and the use of Specim FX17 hyperspectral camera is therefore natural and evident for monitoring moisture content.
+NIR spectroscopy combined with chemometric algorithms reveals the moisture level quantitatively.
+Since spectral imaging combines spectroscopy with imaging, the Specim FX17 would also map the spatial distribution of moisture, which is crucial for some applications (e.g., precision farming and meat processing).

-In this case study, we investigated minced meat samples’ moisture level.
+In this study, we investigated minced meat samples’ moisture levels.
 The moisture level correlates tightly with freshness, and its level needs to be precisely monitored, especially before packaging.
-For this study, Atria (Kauhajoki, Finland) provided ten minced meat samples.
+For this study, Atria a Finnish food industry company provided ten minced meat samples.
 To know their moisture level accurately, Specim ordered measurements from a 3rd party laboratory, certified in moisture analysis (Seilab in Seinäjoki, Finland; method NMKL 14:2012; See Table 1 below).